A Note on k-NN Gating in RAG: Query-memory distribution mismatch: Model and retriever asymptotics

 \textbf{Retrieval trust and interpretation.} The two mechanisms combine into the coupled model Both types of shift influence the reliability of retrieval, but in different ways.
 The retrieval-trust weight $w_{\mathrm{fact}}(x)$, defined in~\eqref{eq:wret}, measures the geometric compatibility between the query $x$ and its retrieved neighbors.
 Large geometric deformations $\|\xi(u)\|$ inflate the distances $\|x-U_{(j)}(x)\|$ and therefore directly reduce $w_{\mathrm{fact}}(x)$.
 By contrast, strong semantic corruption $\rho(u)$ does not affect $w_{\mathrm{fact}}(x)$ itself, but makes the retrieved labels unreliable as proxies for the true query labels, even when geometric proximity is high.
 Thus $w_{\mathrm{fact}}(x)$ should be interpreted as a geometry-aware indicator of retrieval quality, while the retrieval distribution captures the semantic reliability of the retrieved labels under joint geometric and semantic shift.

-In the next subsection, we formalize these observations by characterizing the asymptotic behavior of both the retrieval-trust weight $w_{\mathrm{fact}}(x)$ and the $k$-NN retriever $\hat r^{(k)}(\cdot\mid x)$ under mild regularity assumptions on $T$ and $\rho$.
-Proposition~\ref{prop:wfact-limit} shows that $w_{\mathrm{fact}}(x)$ converges to a deterministic function of the distance between the query and the memory support, capturing geometric compatibility, while Proposition~\ref{prop:rhat-limit} establishes that the retriever converges to the local memory label distribution at the nearest points of the support.
-Together, these results give a precise statistical interpretation of the penalty term in~\eqref{eq:objective-ret}: retrieval is discouraged precisely in regions where geometric proximity is weak or where the limiting retrieval distribution reflects boundary or corrupted semantics.
+The following subsection formalizes the asymptotic behavior of the $k$-NN retriever $\hat r^{(k)}(\cdot\mid x)$ under mild regularity assumptions on $T$ and $\rho$.
+Proposition~\ref{prop:rhat-limit} establishes that the retriever converges to the local memory label distribution at the nearest support points.
+Together with Proposition~\ref{prop:wfact-limit} of Section~\ref{sec:misaligned}, this gives a precise statistical interpretation of the penalty term in~\eqref{eq:objective-ret}: retrieval is discouraged precisely in regions where geometric proximity is weak or where the limiting retrieval distribution reflects boundary or corrupted semantics.